 The other good news is she is definitely stronger.
-She pulled herself up holding on to Nic's hand and she can move her arms and legs is better.
-I will also tell you there is a marked improvement but the improvement over no ability at all.
-She was unable squeeze the straw and pull it from her mouth until yesterday when she did it three times.
+She pulled herself up holding on to Nic's hand and she can move her arms and legs.
+I will also tell you there is a marked improvement.
+Before, she was unable squeeze the straw and pull it from her mouth and yesterday when she did it three times.
 Today her hands are a little stronger as well.

 YEAHHHHH Andrea just hit 19 on the lung pressure machine.
 She had been hitting 20 and the boys and I were rooting her on as see slept to hit sub 20 for the first time in 2 weeks!!!!
 Now she is holding around 20-21 when I started writing she was at 27-31.
 Come on Lord....heal those lungs.
 If she can get to sub 20s in her sleep and hold mid 30s awake they can adjust the vent and increase the volume.
 That will be a sign of healing and help us decide about the trach option.
 If she keeps this pace up she should be steady in the sub 20s sleeping tomorrow.
 Okay she just woke up and now she is in the 32-35 range.

 This is pretty much what we do all day in this room.
 Stare at the vent machine and wait for the numbers to improve.

 Anyway, I still think she is getting better but the question is at this pace how long would she have to keep the vent in.
 If the pace is too slow and she would need a week or more then we will lean towards moving the vent to the trach.
 If the pace picks up and we think she will be off in a week or less then we stay how we are.